Frequently Asked Questions

 Yes, the AMI technology is as safe as cell phones, laptops, blue tooth devices and similar equipment.

-An in-depth article about the safety of this technology: Radio Frequency Frequently Asked Questions
+Here is an in-depth article about the safety of this technology: Radio Frequency Frequently Asked Questions

 If I notice a problem after installation, whom should I contact?